ricli/Database/README.md

 # Database
 * database management system in java
-* basic functionality in creating, saving, loading
+* basic functionality in creating, saving, loading, deleting
 * supports joining tables, and allows for conditional statements and arithmetic